Footage from smart doorbells could aid police during investigations

 YORK, Maine — Hundreds of law enforcement agencies across the country have a new crime-fighting tool.
 Smart video doorbells could give police access to footage near a crime scene, and according to Ring, all law enforcement has to do is request it.

-There are basic steps police need to meet to acquire footage, such as referencing a relevant case, and limited timelines on the Neighborhood App.
+There are basic steps police need to meet to acquire footage, such as referencing a relevant case, and limited timelines on the Neighbors app.

 The doorbell camera company Ring lists options for owners on its website.
 When it comes to giving up their surveillance, customers can decide to share or opt-out of future requests.